marciogualtieri/risk_model_builder/README.md

     python manage.py loaddata fixtures/test_data.json

-Where `test_data.json` is a fixture file with the test data.
+Where [test_data.json](fixtures/test_data.json) is a fixture file with the test data.
+You may also create different fixtures for producting, testing, development, etc.

-### Runnning the App

-    python manage.py runserver

-This command will run the app, which can be browsed at (this address)[http://localhost:8000/].

-### Invoking from the Shell
+### Invoking Commands from the Shell

 The standard way to start an interactive session: